Extension and trace for nonlocal operators: Introduction

-In this paper we characterize the existence of the solution to the extension problem by the finiteness of a quadratic Sobolev form $\HD(g,g)$ with a specific weight $\gamma_D$ on $D^c\times D^c$, called the interaction kernel and defined below.
-This is an analogue of the result of Kassmann and Dyda, but for operators $L$ much more general than $\Delta^{\alpha/2}$.

 The structure of the paper is as follows.
-In Section 2 we present the notation, definitions and main results.
-In Section~\ref{sec:P} we state auxiliary results.
-In Section~\ref{sec:harm} we discuss harmonic functions of $L$ and we give for $L$ the quadratic Hardy-Stein identity, generalizing the formula given by Bogdan, Dyda and Luks \cite[(6)]{MR3251822} for the Hardy spaces of $\Delta^{\alpha/2}$.
-Section~\ref{sec:pfs} provides the proof of the extension theorem for $\vd$ and related results, notably the so-called Sobolev-Hardy-Stein identity.
-In Section \ref{sec:ikg} we estimate the interaction kernel $\gamma_D$ for bounded $C^{1,1}$ sets and half-spaces under mild conditions on $\nu$.
-In Section \ref{sec:examples} we give specific examples of $\nu$ to which our results apply.
+In Section 2 we present the notation, definitions and three main theorems: we start with Theorem \ref{th:wazne}, which is a Hardy--Stein identity for $\nu$ (and $L$) generalizing the formula \cite[(6)]{MR3251822} proved by Bogdan, Dyda and Luks for $\Delta^{\alpha/2}$, then we state Theorem \ref{th:toz}, giving the extension and trace result for $\nu,$ together with the Douglas-type formula \eqref{eq:SHS}, and finally we present Theorem~\ref{th:gamma-est}, concerning estimates of the interaction kernel $\gamma_D.$ As a preparation for the proofs, in Section~\ref{sec:P} we give auxiliary definitions and results.
+Then, in Section~\ref{sec:harm} we discuss harmonic functions of $L.$ Several notions of harmonicity are given in Definitions \ref{def:harm} and \ref{def:weakdistr},} Properties of $L$-harmonic functions are given in Lemma \ref{lem:harmonic}-\ref{th:GKrep}, \ref{lem:harmlu}-\ref{lem:BDL}, and Theorem \ref{lem:harmc2}.
+This section is concluded with the proof of Theorem~\ref{th:wazne}.
+In Section~\ref{sec:pfs} we give the proof of the extension and trace for $\vd$ and we verify the Douglas formula from Theorem \ref{th:toz} (see also Corollary \ref{cor:ext}).
+In Theorem \ref{th:equivalence} we prove the equivalence of various notions of harmonicity for $u\in\mathcal V^D.$ In Section \ref{sec:ikg} we estimate the interaction kernel $\gamma_D$ for bounded $C^{1,1}$ sets -- in Theorem \ref{th:gamma-est} -- and for the half-spaces -- in Theorem \ref{prop:gammaHalfspace}.
+In Section \ref{sec:examples} we give specific examples of $\nu$ for which our results apply.
 In the Appendix we prove auxiliary facts needed to treat $\nu$ and $L$ in the present generality.
-The reader only interested in the Sobolev-Hardy-Stein identity and the estimates of $\gamma_D$ in the simplest possible setting, may focus on $\Delta^{\alpha/2}$.
-Even in this case we obtain a new remarkable conservation law, or a sweeping-out formula, for squared increments of harmonic functions.
+The reader interested in the general ideas may focus on $\Delta^{\alpha/2}$.
+Even in this case the Douglas formula is a remarkable conservation law for squared increments of harmonic functions.